fangzhimeng/delta-live-tables-example-scala/README.md

 target/scala-2.12/delta-pipelines-example-scala_2.12-0.0.1-SNAPSHOT.jar
 ```
 #### 3. Setup the Databricks CLI:
-Full documentation can be found [here](https://docs.databricks.com/dev-tools/cli/index.html)
+Full documentation can be found [here](https://docs.databricks.com/dev-tools/cli/index.html).

-You'll need at least version 0.11.0.
+CLI version 0.12.0 is required to deploy a new pipeline, and version 0.14.0 has the latest pipelines commands.

 If you are a running an earlier version you should first uninstall it.
 If you have existing environments, it might be cleaner to use conda to create a new one:
 ```bash
 conda create --name delta-pipelines python=3.8 conda activate delta-pipelines